 Excluded Resources (Nuclear): A number of the ARP Participants participate in FMPA's St. Lucie Project, and are entitled to capacity and energy shares from St. Lucie Unit No. 2.
 Capacity from their entitlement shares in the St. Lucie Project is classified as an "Excluded Power Supply Resource" in the All-Requirements Power Supply Project Contract between FMPA and the ARP Participants.
 As such, the ARP Participants pay their own costs associated with their entitlement in the St. Lucie Project and individually receive the benefits of the capacity and energy from the St. Lucie Project.
 The ARP provides the balance of capacity and energy requirements for these ARP Participants (unless otherwise limited by CROD).
-Full requirements ARP Participants' entitlements in the nuclear units are considered in the capacity planning for the ARP.
+Full Requirements ARP Participants' entitlements in the nuclear units are considered in the capacity planning for the ARP.

 - 2) ARP System Generation: This category includes 1) generation that is wholly or jointly owned by FMPA as agent for the ARP; 2) generation that is wholly or jointly owned by ARP Participants; and 3) generation from ARP Participants' entitlements in the Stanton, Tri-City, and Stanton II Projects that is purchased by the ARP.
 FMPA has operational control of the ARP's and ARP Participants' capacity and energy from these resources, and such capacity and energy is dedicated solely to serving the ARP. - 3) Power Purchases: This category includes power purchases between FMPA, as agent for the ARP, and third-parties.
-Purchased power generation used to serve the ARP as of December 31, 2016 includes capacity and energy purchased from Southern Company from their Stanton Unit A and Oleander Unit 5 facilities.
+Purchased power generation used to serve the ARP as of December 31, 2017 includes capacity and energy purchased from Southern Power Company from their Stanton Unit A and Oleander Unit 5 facilities.
+In addition, the ARP expects to purchase solar energy from NextEra Florida Renewables beginning in Summer of 2020.

-Information regarding existing ARP generation resources as of December 31, 2016, can be found in Schedule 1 at the end of this section
+Information regarding existing ARP generation resources as of December 31, 2017, can be found in Schedule 1 at the end of this section.